savoirfairelinux/sflvault/docs/README.txt

      all expired non NULL waiting_setup lines.
 Those should not have any stuff added grant authtok username [level1, level2, level3]
- `- starts a round-cycle of encryption of the symkeys for those levels
+ `- starts a round-cycle of encryption of the symkeys for those levels logout
+ `- destroys the authtok, and destroys session on server's side.

 ----------------------------------------------------